Transformer-based operator learning framework for self-energy in strongly correlated systems: Application to Hubbard model

 \section{Application to Hubbard model}

 We apply $\Sigma$-Attention to 1D Hubbard model at half-filling to demonstrate the effectiveness of this operator learning approach.
-In particular, we focus on whether the model trained on the MBPT-SCE-ED combined datasets can be generalized to predict Green's function of large systems with intermediate interaction strength where the Mott transition happens.
+In particular, we focus on whether the model trained on the MBPT-SCE-ED combined datasets can be generalized to predict Green's function of large systems with intermediate interaction strength where the metal-to-insulator transition happens.
 The modeling Hamiltonian is given by

-where $\langle ij\rangle$ denotes the nearest-neighbor hopping, the chemical potential is set to be $\mu=-U/2$, corresponding to the half-filling case.
-The periodic boundary condition is imposed for $N_s =4,8,12,\cdots$, while the anti-periodic boundary condition is imposed for $N_s =6,10,14,\cdots$ \footnote{The anti-PBC is chosen to avoid the finite-size effect for system sizes $N_s =6,10,14,\cdots$ since otherwise the Mott transition cannot be seen due to this sampling of $k$-points in the first Brillouin zone.}.
+where $\langle ij\rangle$ denotes the nearest-neighbor hopping, the chemical potential is set to be $\mu=U/2$, corresponding to the half-filling case.
+The periodic boundary condition is imposed for $N_s =4,8,12,\cdots$, while the anti-periodic boundary condition is imposed for $N_s =6,10,14,\cdots$ \footnote{The anti-PBC is chosen to avoid the finite-size effect for system sizes $N_s =6,10,14,\cdots$ since otherwise the metal-to-insulator transition cannot be seen due to this sampling of $k$-points in the first Brillouin zone.}.
 The inverse temperature is fixed to be $\beta=20$.
-To be noticed that while in this paper, we only test $\Sigma$-Attention in Hubbard model, the framework is generally applicable to systems with general two-body interaction $v_{ijkl}$.
+We should note that, while in this paper, we only test $\Sigma$-Attention in Hubbard model, the framework is generally applicable to systems with general two-body interaction $v_{ijkl}$.